benzkji/hosts-manager/README.md

 sudo hosts enable dev new social  # enable section dev, news and social
 ```

 hosts manager will comment or uncomment the lines in the respective section.
+It's a good practice to
+first check results with the `--dry-run` option.

 ## Section Definition